IAmTomahawkx/bob/README.md

 Want to create a system completely customized to your discord server?
 Go right on ahead.\
 Bob puts the controls in your hands, and lets you define what happens when, through powerful TOML configuration.
-For example; a simple spam filter:
+For example: a simple spam filter

 ```toml
 error-channel = "#errors"